pactus-project/pactus.org/website/learn/blockchain/serialization/index.md

 ---
 layout: learn
-title: Data serialization
+title: Data Serialization
 sidebar: Serialization
 ---

-# Data serialization
+# Data Serialization

 Data serialization is the process of converting data into a format that can be easily stored or transmitted over a network.
 It typically involves encoding data into a sequence of bytes, which can later be decoded to reconstruct the original data structure.
 Pactus has two methods for data serialization: Deterministic serialization and CBOR serialization:

-## Deterministic serialization
+## Deterministic Serialization

 Pactus uses a deterministic serialization for the deterministic data like blocks and transactions.
 The serialization format for different types of data is listed in the table below: